wp-plugins/ik-facebook/readme.txt

 3. [Click here](http://iksocialpro.com/installation-usage-instructions/configuration-options-and-instructions/ "Configuration Options and Instructions") for information on how to configure the plugin.

 = Outputting the Feed =
 * To output the custome Facebook Feed, place `[ik_fb_feed colorscheme="light or dark" use_thumb="true or false" width="250" num_posts="5" id="123456789"]` in the body of a post, or use the Appearance section to add the The IK Facebook Plugin Widget to your Widgets area.
 If 'use_thumb' is set to true, the value of 'width' will be ignored.
 If 'use_thumb' or 'width' are not set, the values from the Options page will be used.
 If id is not set, the shortcode will use the Page ID from your Settings page.
+All of the options on the widget will use the defaults, drawn from the Settings page, if they aren't passed via the widget.
 * You can also use the function `ik_fb_display_feed($colorscheme,$use_thumb,$width)` to display the custom facebook feed in your theme.

 = Outputting the Like Button =